decred/dcrdocs/docs/getting-started/install-guide.md

 2. Navigate to download location and unzip the `.zip` file:

     File Explorer: Right click on the .zip file, select "Extract All.." and a prompt should open asking for the directory to use.
 The default will extract the `.zip` to a folder with the same name.
-It should include `dcrctl`, `dcrd`, `dcrticketbuyer`, `dcrwallet`, `sample-dcrctl.conf`, `sample-dcrd.conf`, `sample-dcrwallet.conf`, and `ticketbuyer-example.conf`.
+It should include `dcrctl`, `dcrd`, `dcrwallet`, `sample-dcrctl.conf`, `sample-dcrd.conf`, and `sample-dcrwallet.conf`.

 If you decide to download the `.tar.gz` file, it will require two separate extractions in some third-party application (7-zip, winRAR, etc..) to get to the actual binaries.